openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

 #### Device Command Binding Examples (Parameterless)

 In practice, when discrete commands are being sent by openHAB, the map is fairly simple.
-In the examples listed below, the `*.map` files are provided in the `examples/transform` directory of the binding.
+In the examples listed below, the `*.map` files are provided in the `examples/transform` directory of the MiOS binding.

 ##### A Switch...